 Oh, the Apple IIc; a classic personal computer from back in the day.
 It was released in 1984 as the compact (which is what the “c” stood for) device which was essentially a complete Apple II computer setup (without the display and power supply) squeezed into a small notebook-sized housing.
 Even though it was discontinued in 1988, many enthusiasts have continued to find new and interesting uses for the Apple IIc (like with MANY other devices no longer in-production).
-For example, this shot-by-shot trailer remake of the Star Wars: The Last Jedi trailer is ONE of those interesting things Continue reading The Apple IIc; Great for Gaming, Greater for remaking ‘Star Wars’ trailers…
+For example, this shot-by-shot trailer remake of the Star Wars: The Last Jedi trailer is ONE of those interesting things Continue reading “The Apple IIc; Great for Gaming, Greater for remaking ‘Star Wars’ trailers…”

 The music group Palette-Swap Ninja (consisting of Jude Kelley and Dan Amrich) have finally releases a project that took five long years to complete.
 Their new album, a concept album titled Princess Leia’s Stolen Death Star Plans, is available, and IT’S FREE!
 And yes, this album combines the lore of Star Wars — particularly Episode IV: A New Hope, IN ORDER — and The Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band, and there’s good reason for that.
 This year we celebrate the 40th anniversary of Star Wars on May 25, and June 1st will be the 50th anniversary of The Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band album.
-Continue reading Star Wars + Sgt.
-Pepper’s LHCB = The “Princess Leia’s Stolen Death Star Plans” Album
+Continue reading “Star Wars + Sgt.
+Pepper’s LHCB = The “Princess Leia’s Stolen Death Star Plans” Album”

 In this episode of Geek Me Five, host Montez McCrary will be discussing the character from the Star Wars expanded universe of games and novels, Kyle Katarn, in five interesting topics and points.
-Continue reading Kyle Katarn of the Star Wars Expanded Universe – Geek Me Five #15
+Continue reading “Kyle Katarn of the Star Wars Expanded Universe – Geek Me Five #15”

 The the new trailer for Rogue One: A Star Wars Story was unveiled Thursday during Olympic coverage on NBC.
 The film, directed by Gareth Edwards, stars Felicity Jones as Jyn Erso, the leader of a team tasked with stealing plans for the Death Star ahead of the events of the first Star Wars movie (now called Episode IV: New Hope) in 1977.
 Donnie Yen, Forest Whitaker and Diego Luna are … Continue reading Watch the 2nd Trailer for ‘Rogue One: A Star Wars Story’

 Five years ago in 2011, Paweł Zadrożniak, a university student in Poland, hooked up two floppy disk drives and began making music.
 Now, he’s assembled a full symphony, which he calls the “Floppotron,” a large assembly that includes 64 floppy drives and eight 8-channel controllers with envelope stimulation.
 The device was shown in a video on his posted to his blog. showing off the improvement made from the original two-drive setup over the course of five years.
-Continue reading Watch and Listen to The Star Wars Theme Being Played on Floppy Drives…
+Continue reading “Watch and Listen to The Star Wars Theme Being Played on Floppy Drives…”